NHSDigital/nia-patient-switching-standard-adaptor/test-suite/README.md

 # Getting started with Postman tests

 ## Pre-reqs before running Postman tests
-1. Ensure you have built the docker containers by following the build process on the first README.md
+1. Ensure you have built the docker containers by following the build process from the root [README](../README.md)
 2. Postman installed
 3. Import the scripts into Postman `nia-patient-switching-standard-adaptor\test-suite\postman\Medicus Test Collection PSS Adaptor.postman_collection.json`
 4. Certificates have been added to postman